-The pandemic shuttered the BAS program from March 2020 to November 2021.
-As society reopened, the Bank was able to resume its BAS programs at Holy Angels, Caravel, and Brown Elementary and open new BAS programs at Odyssey Charter in Greenville (Little Falls); Robinson Elementary in Magnolia (Dover); Linden Hill Elementary in Wilmington (Pike Creek) and Lancashire Elementary (Graylyn) in Wilmington.
+The Bank has been a long-time supporter of the Delaware Bank at School program, sponsored by the University of Delaware's Center for Economic Education and Entrepreneurism.
+The pandemic shuttered the BAS programs from March 2020 to November 2021, however, as society began to reopen, the Bank was able to resume its BAS programs at Holy Angels (Midway), Caravel Academy (Glasgow), and Brown Elementary (Dover) and open new BAS programs at Odyssey Charter in Greenville (Little Falls); Robinson Elementary in Magnolia (Dover); Linden Hill Elementary in Wilmington (Pike Creek); Lord Baltimore Elementary (Millville); and Lancashire Elementary (Graylyn) in Wilmington.
 School savings accounts receive a premium (0.25% APY) 15 basis points over the Bank's standard statement savings interest rate.